Go to the Students section

 Go to the Support us section

-The University Research Ethics Committee (UREC) has a multi-disciplinary membership that includes academic researchers (staff and students) from across the Faculties and non-research lay members from within and outside the University.
+The University Research Ethics Committee (UREC) has a multi-disciplinary membership that includes academic researchers (staff and students) from across the Faculties and non-research staff members as well as external from within and outside the University.
 It has specific responsibility for reviewing research undertaken by staff (both in Faculties and Directorates) and research students (registered for an MPhil, MPhil/PhD, PhD EdD or DCaM) that involves human participants, data or material.

 UREC is also responsible for ensuring that Faculties have approved procedures in place for the ethics review of projects undertaken within their Faculty.
 Research Ethics Officers provide an annual report to UREC on ethics review in their Faculty and UREC in turn provides an annual report to the University Research and Knowledge Exchange Committee and the Board of Governors.

-Applications will be accepted by the UREC administrator on a first come first served basis.
+Applications will be accepted on a first come first served basis.
 The documentation must be complete and signed off by the Faculty/Department or Directorate Research Ethics Officer, three weeks before the meeting date.
-One hard copy should then be sent to Louise Wood, UREC Administrator, Research and Business Development Office, Room BCK1.03, Buckley Building, Headington Campus, by midday two weeks before the meeting date.
+Once the Faculty Research Ethics Officer has signed off, your signed application and all supporting documentation should be submitted as a single pdf to the UREC Administrator, at least two weeks before the meeting date.

 Once the limit has been reached, any further applications will be carried forward to the next meeting.